 Above you can see a sample network architecture for a PBN with 3 domains.
 A mini pbn would have about 30 domains, whereas larger ones can easily grow to above 1000+ domains.
 Each domain also links out to other high authority sites in your niche.

-Head right over to DomCop.
-Search for domains that are at least 3 years old, are under 100$ and have a Majestic Trust Flow of at least 20.
 Look at the Majestic Seo Trust Flow and Citation Flow ratio as it will give you a good idea on how good the domain is.
 A ratio close to 1 is the best.
 Very low ratios mean that the back links to the domain are fake.
 Check out all the three sections – Expiring, Expired and Archived.
-(There are loads of good domains available for registration in the Archive).
+(There are loads of decent domains available for registration in the Archive).
 Use the following 4 point checklist to quickly reject domains.

 If you are building a large PBN, definitely check out the Personal expired domains crawler, provided by the Guru Plan.